aiidateam/aiida-core/docs/source/topics/processes/usage.rst

 Monitoring processes
 ====================
 When you have launched a process, you may want to investigate its status, progression and the results.
-The :ref:`verdi<verdi_overview>` command line tool provides various commands to do just this.
+The :ref:`verdi<reference:command-line>` command line tool provides various commands to do just this.

 .. _topics:processes:usage:monitoring_list: